mugishaparadise-lab/alu-shell/init_file_variables_and_expansions/README.md

-README fir variables and expansions
+Readme file on variables and expansions